 Click here to see a list of past meeting topics and recordings.

-INA HILLEBRANDT, speaker, author, publisher, writing coach, and editor will moderate the panel.
-Known for her memoir classes and guide, How to Write Your Memoirs, she is putting the finishing touches on a sequel, How to Write Your Memoirs—The Toolbox Edition.
-Hillebrandt’s first book, Pawprints, is being considered for a webisode series.
-Launched at the L.A.
-Zoo, Pawprints led the author to TV and web appearances.
+INA HILLEBRANDT, speaker, author, publisher, writing coach, and editor, will be moderating the panel.
+Her newest book, You Are Who You Eat, is heading for YouTube in author and other videos, and she will also be a guest on radio and TV talk shows.
+Known for her memoir classes and guide, How to Write Your Memoirs, Hillebrandt’s first book, Pawprints, led the author to TV and web appearances and, following work with educators for the Jane Goodall Institute, to developing a literacy program, Pawprints Literacy Plus, with a curriculum guide, Pawprints – The Student Prints.
 Both Pawprints and Hillebrandt’s memoir students’ Stories from the Heart, v.
 2, were named best sellers on Amazon.com.
-Working with writing partner Todd Liebman, she has also adapted one of her books into a screenplay for film and TV.
-They are currently working on a treatment for a television series for other projects, including a scripted dramedy based on characters and writings in her memoir workshops. http://InaTheMemoirCoach.com. http://InasPawprints.com
+Stories authors are featured in a number of videos on YouTube created for Hillebrandt.
+Working with writing partner Todd Liebman, Hillebrandt has also adapted one of her books into a screenplay for film and TV.
+They are currently working on a treatment for a television series for other projects, including a scripted dramedy based on characters and writings in her memoir workshops. http://InaTheMemoirCoach.com. http://InasPawprints.com. http://YouAreWhoYouEat.net.

 TIME: 7:00 p.m.